wyfo/chenal/README.md

 ### [`crossbeam_channel`](https://docs.rs/crossbeam-channel/latest/crossbeam_channel/) / [`std::sync::mpsc`](https://doc.rust-lang.org/std/sync/mpsc/)

-While exposed as an MPSC channel in the standard library, the underlying `crossbeam_channel` crate is an MPMC, so it's not fair to compare it to `chenal` until its MPMC is released.
+`crossbeam_channel`, the crate behind `std::sync::mpsc`, is a synchronous MPMC channel and surely the most known in the ecosystem.
+But it doesn't provide an optimized algorithm for the MPSC use case.
+On its own benchmark, `chenal` is 2x faster than `crossbeam_channel` on average.

-One notable difference from `std::sync::mpsc` is in the API; while `chenal` and most other MPSCs use `&mut self` methods on the receiver, `std::sync::mpsc::Receiver` uses `&self` but is `!Sync` in exchange.
+Regarding `std::sync::mpsc`, there is one notable difference in its API; while `chenal` and most other MPSCs use `&mut self` methods on the receiver, `std::sync::mpsc::Receiver` uses `&self` but is `!Sync` in exchange.

 ### [`tokio::sync::mpsc`](https://docs.rs/tokio/latest/tokio/sync/mpsc/)